Delaware Foreign LLC Registration : Step by Step Guide

 Once approved, Delaware grants your LLC formal authority to operate in the state.
 The approval documents and Certificate of Authority are commonly required for banking, leasing, payment processing, and licensing purposes.

-Delaware foreign LLC registration does not create a new legal entity, so most LLCs continue using their existing EIN.
-However, banks and payment processors often request updated documentation, including:
+Registering as a Foreign LLC in Delaware does not create a new legal entity.
+Most LLCs continue using their existing EIN.

 • Operating Agreement